erizov/Professor/semester_5/lecture_27_hyperparameter_optimization/grid_search/README.md

 ## Performance Considerations

-This algorithm is part of Optimization and requires careful consideration of resource constraints.
+This atechniqueis part of Optimization and requires careful consideration of resource constraints.

 ## Often Used Together With

-Grid Search is commonly used in combination with:
+Grid Search is used in combination with:

 - **Binary Search**: Often combined for comprehensive solutions
-- **Linear Search**: Often combined for comprehensive solutions
-- **Hash Table**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

 - Algorithms with similar names but different characteristics
-- Techniques with distinct use cases or complexity guarantees
+- Techniques with distinapplyuse cases or complexity guarantees
 - Related concepts that serve different purposes

 ## Self-Assessment Questions